• Skip to primary navigation

 • Salt: Just a pinch of salt to tie everything together.

-How To Make Black Olive Tapenade
+How To Make Mediterranean Olive Tapenade

 Rinse the olives after you drain them from the can/jar.
-Chop the fresh garlic a little bit prior to adding to the food processor (to reduce the chances of a single chunk of garlic landing in your mouth).
+Chop the fresh garlic a little bit prior to adding it to the food processor (to reduce the chances of a single chunk of garlic landing in your mouth).

-Add the olives, chopped garlic, and olive oil to the food processor.
-Blend then stop and scrape the sides of the food processor a few times (to make sure you get everything pulsed evenly).
+Blend, then stop and scrape the sides of the food processor a few times (to ensure you get everything pulsed evenly).

 black olive tapenade without anchovies in a bowl